davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v005 ACF/PACF for wind speed
 * OpenMeteoEDA_202306_v005 boxplot for daily temperature change by month
 * OpenMeteoEDA_202306_v005 boxplot for daily wind speed change by month
+* OpenMeteoEDA_202306_v005 boxplot for daily precipitation change by month